isomerpages/moe-sls/_student-user-guide/Assess/(D1) About Feedback Assistant Mathematics.md

 third_nav_title: Assess
 image: /images/FaviconLight.png
 ---
-<h1>(D1) About Mathematics Feedback Assistant</h1>
+<h1>(D1) About Feedback Assistant - Mathematics</h1>
-<p>Mathematics Feedback Assistant is an engine that offers step-by-step feedback to students on their answers.</p>
+<p>Feedback Assistant - Mathematics (FA-Math) is an engine that offers step-by-step feedback to students on their answers.</p>
 <ol>
 <li>Your teacher may add the tool as a Prepopulated Student Answer space in a Free-Response Question.
-You will then be informed on the feedback provided for the question. </li>
+You will then be informed on the feedback provided for the question.</li>
 <img src="/images/1Student/AS-AboutMathematicsFeedback01.png" style="width: 100%;">
 <li>If enabled, you will be able to access hints when attempting the question.</li>
 <img src="/images/1Student/AS-AboutMathematicsFeedback02.png" style="width: 100%;">